coteditor/CotEditor/CONTRIBUTING.md

         print("moof")
     }
     ```
-- Write the `guard` statement in one-line if just returning a simple value.
+- Write the `guard` statement in one line if just returning a simple value.
     ```Swift
     // prefer
     guard !foo.isEmpty else { return nil }